theosanderson/taxonium/README.md

 # Taxonium

 Taxonium is a tool for exploring extremely large trees.

-It is currently used for Cov2Tree, a display of the global SARS-CoV-2 phylogeny: 🌳 http://cov2tree.org
+It is used in part for Cov2Tree, a display of the global SARS-CoV-2 phylogeny: 🌳 http://cov2tree.org

 ## How do I..